iskndkr/api_automation_docker/README.md

 ## Contact and Support

-For questions, issues, or contributions, please:
-- Open an issue in the repository
+For questions, issues, or contributions, please open an issue in the repository.
-- Contact the QA team
-- Review the inline code documentation

 ---

 **Project Status:** ✅ Production Ready

-**Last Updated:** 2025-10-25
+**Last Updated:** 2025-10-26

-**Maintained by:** QA Automation Team